-This guide provides an overview for planning for and managing high availability and disaster recovery for SAP HANA systems deployed on Google Cloud Platform (GCP) by following the SAP HANA on GCP deployment guide.
+This guide provides an overview for planning for and managing high availability and disaster recovery for SAP HANA systems deployed on Google Cloud by following the SAP HANA on Google Cloud deployment guide.
 This guide is not intended to replace the standard SAP documentation.

-You can obtain high availability for SAP HANA on GCP by using a combination of GCP and SAP features that handle failures at the infrastructure or software levels.
-The following tables describe SAP and GCP features that are used to provide high availability.
+You can obtain high availability for SAP HANA on Google Cloud by using a combination of Google Cloud and SAP features that handle failures at the infrastructure or software levels.
+The following tables describe SAP and Google Cloud features that are used to provide high availability.

 |Compute Engine live migration||

 Compute Engine monitors the state of the underlying infrastructure and automatically migrates your instance away from an infrastructure maintenance event.
 No user intervention is required.